Copp31/Code-parts/README.md

 ### :star: How to use this repository <a name="repository"></a>

-You will be lucky if you find the script is what you need precisely.
-You will probably need to change at least the docData name to fit with yours.
+You will be lucky if you find the script that you need precisely.
+You will probably need to change at least the docData's name to fit with yours.

 The main idea of ​​this script repository is to create a library where you can get inspired and see more possibilities for your project.
 Some functions can be used as a starting template to help you write functions.